 Nathan Philips Square

 One of Toronto’s most recognizable landmarks also happens to be one of its most Instagram-worthy sights no matter the season.
-Located across from City Hall, Nathan Philips Square is always a hive of activity whether there’s a special event happening, winter skating going on, a concert, or farmer’s market.
+Located across from City Hall, Nathan Philips Square is always a hive of activity whether there’s a special event happening, winter skating going on, a concert, or a weekly farmer’s market.

 02 of 17

 This beaux arts-style beauty on Toronto’s waterfront dates back to 1922.
 After having undergone numerous renovations through the decades, the impressive structure lives on and makes for beautiful Instagram shots if you happen to be nearby to soak up the sun at Sunnyside Beach or grab a drink on the lakefront patio at Sunnyside Café.

 03 of 17